uyuni-project/uyuni-rfc/accepted/00000-ansible-integration.md

 There are three main parts/goals here, conceptually:

-1) Collect data from an Ansible controller (Inventory / SSH Keys / Playbooks, etc) and import the hosts in the inventory as ANSIBLE systems in Uyuni.
+1) Collect data from an Ansible control node (Inventory / SSH Keys / Playbooks, etc) and import the hosts in the inventory as ANSIBLE systems in Uyuni.
-2) Operate Ansible: Apply playbooks via controller node / Apply Salt commands & states directly to Ansible managed systems / Make Ansible system become a fully-featured Salt Minion.
+2) Operate Ansible: Apply playbooks via control node node / Apply Salt commands & states directly to Ansible managed systems / Make Ansible system become a fully-featured Salt Minion.
 3) Maintain Ansible infrastructure: Own Uyuni Playbook catalog, revisions, formulas.

-## Collecting data from an Ansible controller
+## Collecting data from an Ansible control node

-This section elaborates how Uyuni would do for gathering information for an Ansible controller.
+This section elaborates how Uyuni would do for gathering information for an Ansible control node.
 There are different scenarios that we can consider here:

-1. Adding an external host Ansible controller:
+1. Adding an external host Ansible control node:

 The premise here is that there is already an existing and configured Ansible infrastructure somewhere and we want to import it into Uyuni.
-This Ansible controller is not even a registered system in Uyuni.
-The hosts defined on the inventory can be imported Uyuni and will be displayed as "Foreign/ANSIBLE" or "Salt/ANSIBLE", etc. The "ANSIBLE" entitlement means that host is being managed by an Ansible controller.
+This Ansible control node is not even a registered system in Uyuni.
+The hosts defined on the inventory can be imported Uyuni and will be displayed as "Foreign/ANSIBLE" or "Salt/ANSIBLE", etc. The "ANSIBLE" entitlement means that host is being managed by an Ansible control node.

 Here we're **not** primarely focused on building a new Ansible managed infrastructure from scratch using Uyuni.

 NOTE: Currently Ansible is not shipped in SLE15 any SP.
-In order to allow an SLE Ansible controller, we would need to ship Ansible in probably in SLE15 client tools.
+In order to allow an SLE Ansible control node, we would need to ship Ansible in probably in SLE15 client tools.

-2. Using the Uyuni server as the Ansible controller:
+2. Using the Uyuni server as the Ansible control node:

-On this approach, the Uyuni server is our Ansible controller.
+On this approach, the Uyuni server is our Ansible control node.
 We would need to provide the Ansible package to the SUSE Manager server channel.

 Since the Ansible inventory in the Uyuni server would be initially empty, default at `/etc/ansible/hosts`, the user would add their Ansible managed hosts to the inventory and will take care of deploying the Ansible SSH keys to those systems, in order for Ansible to work.
 (For already registered systems, deploying the SSH key could be automated somehow)